conner-mcnicholas/Pickleball_Timeout_Analysis/README.md

     -30315 rallies played over <br>
     -714 total games<br>

-Overall metrics across all timeouts, with TOboost capturing the change in rally win % with respect to rallies before and after each timeout.
-Because serving and returning has an associated advantage, there are two additional suffixes metrics (_srv/_ret) that pertain to only serving and returning rallies compared in isolation:<br>
+Based on the percent of rallies won before and after timeouts, results indicate taking a timeout improves performance by on average roughly 8%.

+That improvement rate is captured by the metric "TOboost" in the table below.
+Because the serving side is at a disadvantage (winning only 42% of all rallies), the suffixes _srv and _ret pertain to only serving and returning rallies, respectively.<br>

 ![alt text](https://github.com/conner-mcnicholas/pickleball_analysis/blob/main/imgs/5_14_2024/total_metrics.png?raw=true)<br>